 INSIGHTS BY REVENUE

 The esports market has shown tremendous growth in terms of revenue and viewership in the last few years.
-In 2019, out of the total esports revenue of $1.1 billion, sponsorships contributed $667 million in revenue, which was the highest.
+In 2019, out of the total esports revenue of USD 1.1 billion, sponsorships contributed USD 667 million in revenue, which was the highest.
 With player wages rising, the introduction of new sponsors and sponsorship sectors is critical for the future commercial success of electronic sports.
-Although it’s still in its infancy stage and has an irregular events season structure, sponsorship provides a platform for brands to create their events and become rights holders.
+Although it’s still in its infancy stage and has an irregular events season structure, sponsorship provides a streaming platform for brands to create their events and become rights holders.

 INSIGHTS BY GAMES

-Multiplayer online battle arena (MOBA) games have become incredibly popular among video gamers in recent years.
+Multiplayer online battle arena (MOBA) games segment will constitute the largest esports market share in 2025.
 MOBAs are witnessing continuous growth in emerging regions, especially in Latin America.
-Latin America is in the perfect position for a major upswing when it comes to the esports market.
-The region has 45 million viewers, with profits soaring close to $12 million in 2019.
+Latin America is in the perfect position for a major upswing when it comes to the market.
+The region has 45 million viewers, with profits soaring close to USD 12 million in 2019.
+Players are more likely to spend money if they can engage in player vs player mode.
+Therefore, the growth of Player versus Player (PvP) games is expected to rise in future years.

 INSIGHTS BY E-PLATFORM